About the Portal

 My health department struggled with a few of the measures.
 How can I access resources to help improve our performance?

-As you view measure performance on a particular theme or standard, an icon of a piece of paper will appear.
+As you view measure performance on a particular theme or standard, an icon of a piece of paper will appear on the left side of your screen.
 Clicking on that icon will reveal a list of resources relevant to the measures you have selected.
-It is not meant to be an exhaustive list.
 It includes resources developed by PHAB, the Public Health National Center for Innovations (PHAB’s innovations division), and our national partners.
-These are provided in the hope that you will find something relevant given your interest in a particular measure or group of measures.
+These are provided in the hope that you will find something relevant given your interest in a particular measure or group of measures, but is not meant to be an exhaustive list.

 Research

 Yes.
 To honor its commitment to building the evidence base for accreditation, PHAB will release data generated through the accreditation process to be used for research purposes only.
-Researchers must complete a data request process and a data use agreement, in order to respect the confidentiality of health departments that apply for accreditation.
-More details are available here: https://phaboard.org/data-for-researchers/
+In order to respect the confidentiality of health departments that apply for accreditation, researchers must complete a data request process and sign a data use agreement.
+More details are available here: https://phaboard.org/data-and-insights/request-data/

 What research has already been conducted about accreditation?
 What additional questions is PHAB interested in further exploring?

-For a list of articles about accreditation, please see: https://phaboard.org/publications-and-reports/.
+For a list of articles about accreditation, please see here.
 If you are familiar with relevant research that is not included on that page, please let us know at datainfo@phaboard.org.
-PHAB has also developed a set of research questions: https://phaboard.org/research-agenda/.
+PHAB has also developed a research agenda.

 How do I cite information from this site?